Algebraic Groups with Torsors That Are Versal for All Affine Varieties: Main Results

 (iv) The assumption on $G$ implies that there is a finite separable $k$-field $K$ such that $G_K$ contains a copy of $\nGm{K}$ and the characters of the representation $\nGm{K}\to G_K\to \uGL_{n,K}$ include $x\mapsto x$ or $x\mapsto x^{-1}$.
 We now argue as in (i) using Theorem~\ref{TH:explicit-torsor-torus} instead of Theorem~\ref{TH:explicit-torsor}.
 Theorem~\ref{TH:bounds-on-generators}(v) tells us that $g_K(0,m)=m$. \end{proof}

 An immediate application of Theorem~\ref{TH:main-quantitative-speical-cases} is the following.

-\begin{cor} Let $G$ be a non-unipotent $k$-algebraic subgroup of $\uGL_n$.
+\begin{cor} Let $G$ be a non-unipotent algebraic subgroup of the algebraic $k$-group $\uGL_n$.
 Then there exists a finite type regular affine $k$-scheme of dimension $n+2$ carrying a non-trivial $G$-torsor $E\to X$.
 If $k$ is perfect or $G$ is connected, then $X$ can be taken to be smooth as well. \end{cor}

 \begin{proof} Apply Theorem~\ref{TH:main-quantitative-speical-cases} to the $G$-torsor $G\to \Spec k$. \end{proof}

 As we noted in the introduction, this result can be significantly improved in terms of dimension when $G$ contains a nontrivial torus; this will be shown in the next section.
 Another way to strengthen Corollary~\ref{CR:there-are-nontriv-torsors} is the following.